organix/mycelia/quartet.md

 which may be interpreted as either signed or unsigned.
 The number of bits is not specified.

-The quartet program `TRUE 1 LSR DUP NOT . .` prints the minimum and maximum signed values.
+The quartet program `TRUE 1 LSR DUP NOT .? .?` prints the minimum and maximum signed value representations.

 ### Tagged Types